the-Obsessed-Maniacs/ChunkDistributor/docs/Collaborate.md

   - and a boolean to signalize fresh data

 It should be noted that access patterns to this communication structure have to be strictly obeyed.
-In clean words this means the ReadWriteLock shall be used to:
+In clean words this means the ReadWriteLock shall be used:
-- protect access to the `.solution`-part of each result cache entry
+- to protect access to the `.solution`-part of each result cache entry
 - if it is important to "atomically" check for new data, when reading `freshData`
 - when writing `freshData`